 Green Singles

 If you’re celebrating Valentine’s Day without a partner, don’t spend the holiday alone or inside.
-One survey found that 58 percent of people said they’d prefer to meet someone special outside.
-So think of spending more time at some of your favorite outdoor locations, like your local farmers’ market.
+If you're a nature lover and enjoy the great outdoors, finding a partner that shares the same interest is the first step in developing a lasting relationship.
+So think of spending more time at some of your favorite outdoor locations, such as your local farmers market, some of which are open year-round.
 Or join an outdoor club to go hiking or skiing for the weekend.

 However you choose to celebrate (even if you opt to forget the whole day), remember to consciously consider the impact of your giving.
 Remember that one of the best gifts you can give is telling the people you love how much you care.